Best Pubs in Newcastle

 10. Crown Posada

 The second oldest pub in Newcastle and one of the most famous, Crown Posada certainly won’t let you down when it comes to great drinks and a warm atmosphere.
 A Victorian building with stained glass windows and a lively vibe, you can expect to be spoilt to heaps of cask ales and plenty other tasty drinks.
 They’ve been names the perfect pub by the Daily Telegraph & Abbot Ale Tyne and Wear, so why not pop in any see what all the hype is about yourself whilst in Newcastle.
+Make sure you enjoy some delicious food at one of the best vegan restaurants in Newcastle.

 31 Side, NE1 3JE | Website